Find your Windows 10 or Windows 11 product key with this easy trick:

 But wait, you may have a second, different Windows product key (!)

 You can also find your key with the Registry Editor.
 However, the weird thing is, this key may differ from the previous one(!)

 - Press WIN + R, type REGEDIT and press enter.
 The Registry Editor will open.

 - Navigate to (or copy/paste the address): Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\SoftwareProtectionPlatform

 - Next to the “BackupProductKeyDefault” key, you will see your Windows License Key.

 Why do I have 2 Windows license keys?

-This is (most likely) because I upgraded my original Windows 10 license to Windows 11.
+If one has 2 different Windows product keys on a machine; this is (most likely) If you upgraded a former Windows 10 license to Windows 11.
 From what I can tell, the first key (which I got through the CMD command) is the current one, and the one from the registry editor is probably the old/original one.